coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

 ---
 ## Singularity containers
-- [Singularity](http://singularity.lbl.gov/) is aimed at scientific community and to run scientific workflows
+- [Singularity](http://singularity.lbl.gov/) is aimed at scientific community and to run scientific workflows on HPC resources
 - Docker is compatible with Singularity
   - main purpose of Docker is for microservices development, which is different to the purpose of Singularity